 “Pick up the rental,” Kylie replied.

-“Please tell me they have cars in Nebraska and I’m not going to be stuck riding a horse to your stupid little, one-horse town.”
+“Please tell me they have cars in Nebraska and I’m not going to be stuck riding a horse to your tiny, little, small town.”

 “Oh my god, Nessa!
 Seriously?”
 Kylie barked in irritation.